SamInMotion/gdpr-healthcare-ai-compliance-scorer/README.md

 ```
 Why I Built This
-Every medical AI project I've worked on struggles with GDPR Article 9 compliance documentation.
-Manually checking requirements across multiple documents is both time-consuming and prone to errors.
-This tool automates the initial review, highlighting areas that require attention.
+Every medical AI project struggles with GDPR Article 9 compliance documentation.
+Manual checks are slow and error-prone.
+This automates the first pass and highlights what needs attention.

 Contributing
 Found a bug?
 Have suggestions for additional checks?
 Open an issue or PR.